Magic Lane: Magic Earth

 Magic Earth is built on OpenStreetMap (OSM) data with a focus on privacy and around 2,000 data sources to calculate routes for pedestrians, cars and bicycles.
 It also provides turn-by-turn navigation for driving, biking, walking, and public transportation.
 The application also works offline, with offline OSM data for 233 countries and regions.
 It can display 2D, 3D and satellite maps as well as location data for parking and details like route surface, difficulty and elevation.
 Navigation includes speed camera alerts, live traffic updates, and speed warnings in supported regions.
 The app also includes a speedometer that remains on even when not navigating.
 Magic Earth works on Android and iOS devices and supports Android Auto, Apple CarPlay and Apple Watch integration.

 Magic Earth does not collect personal data.
 Revenue is generated through a subscription fee of €0.99/year and developer SDK sales.
 The /e/ Operating System, which aims to be a privacy-focused alternative to Android, uses Magic Earth as the default navigation application, with the explanation that Magic Lane provided the /e/OS developers sufficient documentation about privacy behavior to include the application in the OS.

-Due to having the exact same name, the application is sometimes confused with Magic Earth Inc., a gas and oil industry data visualization software company, founded in 1999 and acquired by Halliburton in 2001.
+The application is sometimes confused with Magic Earth Inc., a gas and oil industry data visualization software company.